-Ordinance No. 2223 only recently became effective on July 1, 2016, and the City received its first municipal sales and use tax revenues in mid-October for July and August of 2016.
-Nevertheless, such revenues have already benefitted the employee health insurance trust fund and the pension fund for South Charleston's fire fighters and police, as well as permitted additional street paving and infrastructure improvements.
+Ordinance No. 2223 became effective on July 1, 2016, and the City received its first municipal sales and use tax revenues in mid-October 2016 for July and August of 2016.
+Since that time, the City has received quarterly tax revenue disbursements.
+Such revenues have already benefitted the employee health insurance trust fund and the pension fund for South Charleston's fire fighters and police, as well as permitted additional street paving and infrastructure improvements and debt service for a new fire station.